 Hurricane season in the U.S. reaches its peak from August to October, but that doesn’t mean they can’t hit earlier or later.
-The season runs from June to November, making now the perfect time to prepare for the weather to come throughout the summer and fall.
+The full season runs from June to November, making now the perfect time to get prepared for weather to come throughout the summer and fall.

 Let’s take a look at this year’s forecast and a pre-storm checklist that will see you through the season safely.